-Therefore, the position function for the block must have a second time derivative equal to the product of $(-w^2)$ and itself.
-The only functions whose second time derivative is equal to the product of a negative constant and itself ar the sine and cosine functions.
+Therefore, the position function for the block must have a second time derivative equal to the product of $(-\omega^2)$ and itself.
+The only functions whose second time derivative is equal to the product of a negative constant and itself are the sine and the cosine functions.
 Therefore, a solution to this differential equation can be written: